naineshv/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk avgdailydata](figure/avgdailydata.png)

 The maximum number of average steps and the time of day at which the peak is seen is calculated below.
-We can see from the plot that the 5-minute interval at 835 hours (or 8:35 AM) shows the maximum average daily activity.
+We can see the same in the plot above as well.
+The 5-minute interval at 835 hours (or 8:35 AM) shows the maximum average daily activity of ~206 steps.

 ```r
 max(timeseriesdata$average_steps)